|ACROSS FROM THE GROVER BEACH, CALIFORNIA AMTRAK STATION, 7 A.M.|

 Here's another excerpt I recently ran myself.

-Finally, here's a reflection from Richard Rohr:
+And here's a reflection on hope from Richard Rohr:

 HOPE WITHIN DARKNESS